Czech Wedding Traditions Complete Guide for Modern Couples

 - Duration: 15-20 minutes

-- Popularity: Featured at 75% of modern Czech weddings
+- Popularity: Featured at most modern Czech weddings

 - Prize for agreement: Champagne toast when answers match